Inheritance (Paolini novel): Plot

 The Varden attack the Empire city of Belatona.
 In the battle, Saphira, Eragon's dragon, is nearly killed by a Dauthdaert, a spear from the Dragon Wars that can bypass magical wards and kill dragons.
 Belatona is captured by the Varden, and an alliance is later formed between the Varden and the werecats.

 Afterwards, Eragon's cousin Roran is sent on a mission to capture Aroughs, which he succeeds at using unconventional tactics.
 Roran rejoins the Varden at Dras-Leona, which proves difficult to take, as it is under protection by Murtagh and his dragon Thorn.
 Jeod finds information about a possible entrance to the city via an incomplete sewer system under it.

 Eragon, Arya, Angela, the werecat Solembum, and an elf named Wyrden enter this sewer system, to sneak into the city and open the gates.
 However, the mission goes awry, as the tunnels are used by the priests of Helgrind, who separate the group, slay Wyrden, and capture Eragon and Arya.
 The priests worship the Ra'zac, and attempt to feed Eragon and Arya to Ra'zac hatchlings, although Angela and Solembum save them.
 Eragon is then able to open the city gates and defeat Murtagh and Thorn, allowing the Varden to take the city.
 As Eragon and Arya become drunk to celebrate their victory, Murtagh and Thorn attack their camp and capture Nasuada.
 In her absence, Eragon is appointed as the leader of the Varden, as they march on to Urû'baen, the capital of the Empire.

 Eragon struggles under the weight of command, and recalls Solembum's previous advice, instructing him to journey to the Rock of Kuthian and open the Vault of Souls.
 As nobody has knowledge of the Rock, he questions Solembum, discovering that he had given the advice on instinct.
 During the conversation, Solembum appears to be possessed, helping Eragon discover that the Rock is located on Vroengard Island, and protected by magic which causes everyone, barring himself and Saphira, to forget about it upon hearing of it.
 He informs Arya and Glaedr of this, and decides to journey to Vroengard with Saphira.
-Glaedr joins them, with Arya staying behind to maintain an illusion that Eragon hasn't left.
+Glaedr joins them, with Arya staying behind to maintain an illusion that Eragon has not left.

 On the island, Eragon and Saphira find the Rock and learn that they must speak their true names to enter the Vault of Souls.
 Eventually, they find their true names and gain entry.
 Inside, they find a hoard of Eldunarí and dragon eggs, hidden before Galbatorix destroyed the Riders.
 Umaroth, the dragon who leads the Eldunarí, decides to join Eragon to overthrow Galbatorix.
 They journey to Urû'baen, under siege by the combined forces of the Varden, elves, werecats, Urgals and dwarves.